-The curriculum that we teach in the Early Years class meets the requirements set out in the Early Years Foundation Stage.
-Our curriculum planning focuses on the Early Learning Goals and on developing children’s skills and experiences, as set out in this document.
+Our curriculum planning focuses on the Early Learning Goals and on developing children’s skills and experiences, as set out in the Early Years Curriculum.
 Our school fully supports the principle that young children learn through play and by engaging in well-planned structured activities.
 Teaching in the Early Years class builds on the experiences of the children in their preschool learning.
 We build positive partnerships with pre-school providers through visits by the Foundation Stage leader to feeder nurseries and through other professional liaison.
 During the Foundation Stage, the teacher makes continual observations to maintain records of the children’s progress.
 These assessments form an important part of the future curriculum planning for each child and are shared with staff, parents and carers as well as the Governing Body.
-We are well aware that all children need the support of parents and carers in addition to teachers to make good progress in school.
-We strive to build positive links with the families of each child by keeping them informed about their child’s progress through the Learning Journey.
+We are well aware that all children need the support of parents, carers and local community, in addition to teachers to make good progress in school.
+We strive to build positive links with the families of each child by keeping them informed about their child’s progress through our online sharing platform, Tapestry.

-This Framework specifies the requirement for learning and development in the Early Years and provides specific areas of learning we must cover in our curriculum.
+The Curriculum specifies the requirement for learning and development in the Early Years and provides specific areas of learning we must cover.

 These areas are: